-4.2 The Management Committee shall comprise of the delegates appointed by each society and the Officers of the Association.
+4.2 The Management Committee shall consist of the delegates appointed by societies and the Officers of the Association.

-4.3 The appointed delegates shall be on the basis of one delegate for every 70 paid up senior members or part thereof, with a maximum of two delegates from each affiliated body.
+4.3 The appointed delegates shall be on the basis of one delegate per society.

-4.4 The Officers of the Association are: the President, the Vice-President, the Hon Vice-President, the Chairman, Secretary, Treasurer, Competition Secretary, Trade Liaison Secretary, Publicity Officer, the Editor, the Hon Auditor, and others as considered necessary.
+4.4 The Officers of the Association are: the President, the Senior Vice-President, the Junior Vice-President, Secretary, Treasurer, Competition Secretary, the Webmaster and others as considered necessary.

-4.5 The Managemeny Committee shall hold office from the Annual General Meeting (AGM) in each year until the AGM in the following year.
+4.5 The Management Committee shall hold office from the Annual General Meeting (AGM) in each year until the AGM in the following year.

 4.6 The Management Committee shall invite nominations for the election of Officers at the AGM.
-These nominations, signed by the nominee and by a proposer and seconder, shall be delivered to the Hon Secretary no later than 31 March of every year.
-The term of office of the President and Vice-President shall be two years, and for other Officers, one year.
+These nominations, signed by the nominee and by a proposer and seconder, shall be delivered to the Hon Secretary no later than 31st March of every year.
+The term of office of the President and Vice-Presidents shall be two years, and for other Officers, one year.

 4.8 Honorary Vice-Presidents may be recommended by the Management Committee to the AGM for election, to recognise their service to the Association.
 Not more than three may be in office at any one time, and such Vice-Presidents may attend meetings of the Management Committee, and by invitation, meetings of Sub-Committees, but shall have no voting rights.